camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/health.md

 - Started successfully
 - Has a minimal amount of free memory and disk space to work with
 - Is able to respond to requests within a defined timeout, or misses the timeout for less than 10 minutes
-- Is aware of other nodes in the cluster, or lost awareness of other nodes for less than 5 minutes
+- Is aware of other nodes in the cluster, or lost awareness of other nodes for less than five minutes
-- Is aware of leaders for partitions, or lost awareness of partition leaders for less than 5 minutes
+- Is aware of leaders for partitions, or lost awareness of partition leaders for less than five minutes

 The liveness probe can be used as Kubernetes liveness probe.

 ### Status responses

-Each endpoint returns a status which can be one of
+Each endpoint returns a status which can be one of the following:

 - `UNKNWON` (HTTP status code 200)
 - `UP` (HTTP status code 200)
 - `DOWN` (HTTP status code 503)
 - `OUT_OF_SERVICE` (HTTP status code 503)

-If details are enabled (default) the response will also contain additional details.
+If details are enabled (default), the response will also contain additional details.

 ### Customization